shrutiijainn11/Pizza-Sales-Project/README.md

 - **Tableau**: For visualizing sales data and creating dashboards.
 - **Microsoft SQL Server Management Studio**: For running SQL queries and managing the database.

+## Examples
+Here are some examples of the visualizations and insights you can gain from this project:

+- **Sales Trends**: Analyze sales trends over different time periods.
+- **Top-Selling Pizzas**: Identify the most popular pizzas and their sales performance.
+- **Customer Demographics**: Understand customer demographics and their purchasing behavior.

 ## Getting Started

 ### Prerequisites